What To Do If Your Adult Tooth Comes Loose

 Loose teeth in children are a positive occurrence because it means their mouths are growing properly.
 In adults, loose teeth are a negative occurrence.
 As adults, we hope that our teeth never become loose – but if they do, there are things you can do to keep your oral health from deteriorating even further.

 What happens to make our teeth loose?

-There are two types of occlusal trauma: primary and secondary.
+- Occlusal trauma: There are two types of occlusal trauma: primary and secondary.
 Primary occlusal trauma occurs when your teeth experience a prolonged excessive force from biting that is beyond what they can tolerate.
 Teeth grinding and jaw clenching are usually the culprits behind primary occlusal trauma.
-On the other hand, secondary occlusal trauma is the result of the teeth being unable to handle the stress of biting even though they are within the normal range (re: your teeth are aligned properly) due to gum tissue detachment and degraded bone support.
+On the other hand, secondary occlusal trauma is the result of the teeth being unable to handle the stress of biting even though they are within the normal range (your teeth are aligned properly) due to gum tissue detachment and degraded bone support.

-Injury to the head or jaw caused by playing contact sports or a fall, can lead to loose teeth.
-When we are hit in the mouth, head or jaw, our teeth can get knocked out of place.
+- Injury: Injury to the head or jaw caused by playing contact sports or a fall, can lead to loose teeth.
+When we are hit in the mouth, head, or jaw, our teeth can get knocked out of place.
 Even the slightest impact can lead to loose teeth.